nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

     - **Simple starting point**: Start with a basic WAF policy and be reactive to handle False Positive
     - **Standard and App specific policies**: Bring your own policies and publish it in catalog
-    - **Update policy**: Update your policy and update automatically all Applications that reference it
+    - **Update a policy widely**: Update your policy and update automatically all Applications that reference it

 Life Cycle Management
 *********************************************